merin86/planbrella/README.md

 ## Bugs

-- When pressing the Edit button to update a Task, the date was backdated by one day.
+When pressing the Edit button to update a Task, the date was backdated by one day.
 To solve this, this code was used:

 <details>
 <summary>dueDate</summary>
 <img src="documentation/images/edit-task-date.jpg">
 </details>

+My token handling doesn't seem to be working correctly.
+I have tried to troubleshoot this in various ways and talked to the tutor.
+However, it has not been possible to solve it for me.
+I don't know how to do it.
+This means that the website stops responding after about 5 minutes and you have to do a refresh.
+I realize this is a serious problem that might result in a failing grade, but I have not been able to resolve it.

 ---